What do I need to get a first home buyer loan

 For my first home loan how much deposit do I need

-Using family pledge or guarantor in place of deposit
+Use a family pledge or guarantor in place of deposit

 What other costs are involved on your first home

-If your deposit is below 20% of the value of the property, you will be required to pay Lenders Mortgage Insurance – LMI.
+LMI If your deposit is below 20% of the value of the property, you will be required to pay Lenders Mortgage Insurance – LMI.
 This insurance covers the lender if you should default – don’t think that this lets you off the hook because the insurance company then chases you for the money.
 Click here for more information on LMI.
 And remember it isn’t cheap ranging from 0.60% to 4% of the loan amount.

 Filling out your home loan application forms